Top Data Science Courses 2020

 Understanding the Data Science Industry Growth

 As the world moves into the realm of digitalization, more and more data is being generated.
 This, in turn, is opening doors to increased demand for Data Science technology and tools.
-To improve productivity, and make sense of this huge data set, fields of big data, data mining, machine learning, data science, and data analytics are forming the backbone of leading businesses in the world.
+To improve productivity, and make sense of this vast data set, big data, data mining, machine learning, data science, and data analytics are forming the backbone of leading businesses worldwide.

-There is nothing that can slow down this growth; not even a Pandemic like Covid-19 that has hit the world in its worst forms.
+Nothing can slow down this growth, not even a Pandemic like Covid-19 that has hit the world in its worst forms.

 It is important you know when it comes to where the Data Science industry is heading.
-This will help you figure out what to learn, where to learn, and how to learn.
+This will help you determine what to learn, where, and how to learn.
 It takes no Einstein to predict that the growth of the Data Science industry isn’t faltering any time soon.
-In fact, interpretability continues to grow in leaps and bounds.
+Interpretability continues to grow in leaps and bounds.

 How can I say this?

-In 2019, Salesforce went on to acquire Tableau while Google expanded its horizon with Looker.
+In 2019, Salesforce acquired Tableau, while Google expanded its horizon with Looker.
 These two were the biggest deals that prompted experts to believe in the steady growth that Data Science will have.
 Apart from these two, many more small acquisitions happened –

 These are just a few acquisitions I mentioned.
 2019 saw an intensive M&A activity and consolidation in the data science industry.